Projeto-Pindorama/mitzune/README.txt

 This will create a prefix with the name of "copacabana", using the copacabana_olinux-rootfs-0.4.2a-x86_64.tar.xz as the tarball to be extracted.
-It supports extracting gzip and xz'd files-- i don't think you would need anything else; if you feel the need to use anything else, like for example bzip, just pull-resquest it!
+It supports extracting gzip and xz'd files-- i don't think you would need anything else; if you feel the need to use anything else, like for example bzip2, just pull-resquest it!

 You can also create a Shell-style configuration file using the -C option, just